 The Forest Bathing Experience There are many ways to be in nature and forest bathing is much more than simply spending time in the woods.
 During a forest bathing experience, your guide facilitates you in letting go of stress, slowing down and awakening your senses while helping you become present and deeply connected with nature.
 An essential part of forest bathing is taking part in a series of facilitated "invitations".
 The invitations help open your doors of perception as you experience the forest directly through hearing, seeing, smelling, tasting and touching, allowing for deep sensory connection.
 The ability to simply notice where we are and what we feel allows us to become fully present to ourselves and to witness the world around us with a new perspective.

 Forest Bathing is facilitated in guided public or private groups and private sessions for individuals and couples.
 Group offerings are approximately 2.5 to 3 hours with anywhere from 3 to 12 participants and offer a unique deep connection to the forest, oneself and others.
 Sessions are offered weekdays, weekends and early evenings.
-Unless specified, the experiences are geared toward adults and teens ages 15 and up.
+Unless specified, the experiences are geared toward adults and teens ages 14 and up.
 Who might find forest bathing beneficial?
-People come to "Shinrin Yoku" for many reasons: to support emotional and physical well-being; to boost immune function; for individual or couples healing work, professional team building, stress regulation, support with grieving, or simply to experience unplugged, magical playtime in the woods with like-minded people.
+People come to "Shinrin Yoku" for many reasons: to support emotional and physical well-being; to boost immune function; for individual or couples healing work, professional team building, stress regulation, support with grieving; embodiment work or simply to experience unplugged, magical playtime in the woods with like-minded people.
 And most who experience this practice, develop a new, deeper connection with The More Than Human World.

 "I could not be more enthusiastic about recommending a Forest Bathing session with Wild Wellness Guide.
 In our modern, fast-paced world it is essential for our physical and mental health that we slow down and reconnect with nature.
 It seems like such a simple act, but the benefits are massive.
 After one forest bathing session with Sari, I felt noticeably better.
 I had more vibrancy, calmness, and clarity than I had for some time.
 This is a very important practice.
 Don't miss it! " - Cathy C.